 South Sea Island Blues was a skit on one of her favourite shows, South Pacific.
 Whilst at boarding school, she auditioned feverishly and, despite the reluctance of fair English public schoolgirls coming forward to audition for a part as of one of the heavily tattooed sailors, she got the project off the ground.

 She had always intended to cast herself in the lead role.
-She learnt Nellie Forbush’s part off by heart by the age of six and after that, she was often asked to perform Honey Bun by any easily manipulated audience.
+She learned Nellie Forbush’s part off by heart by the age of six and after that, she was often asked to perform Honey Bun by any easily manipulated audience.
 Unfortunately, this self-indulgent casting caused some friction between herself and Connie Cookson who, unbeknown to all her friends, was harbouring an ambition to make acting her career.
 An ambition sadly squashed when she left school and auditioned for RADA.

-Amy did write some big songs for this one-off performance, especially the finale number, inevitably called South Sea Island Blues, managing to get the audience, who consisted of village locals, and teachers, on their feet and singing along …
+Lisa did write some big songs for this one-off performance, especially the finale number, inevitably called South Sea Island Blues, managing to get the audience, who consisted of village locals, and teachers, on their feet and singing along …

 I’ve got m’look, I’ve got the sun, I’ve got m’number one tan,